Welcome to Early Years at Thorndown Primary School

 We deliver learning for all 7 areas of the Early Years Curriculum through purposeful play and learning experiences, with a balance of adult-led and child-initiated activities.
 Well planned play, both indoors and outdoors is one of the key ways in which children learn.
 It is the process through which children can explore, investigate, recreate and come to understand their world.
 It is not just imaginative play and role play but includes spontaneous, self-initiated lines of inquiry and exploration.
 Play is a vital component of children’s lives.
 It is an important way skills are developed and practised.
 Play is essential for physical, intellectual, linguistic, emotional, and behavioural and social development.
 At Thorndown, we call this vital play Busy Learning.

-For more information on the Early Years Framework, please see the below links.
+For more information on the Early Years Framework, please see the link below:

 Environment